Florida exam calculator

 Subtract

-If the comparable is better than the subject, subtract value from the comp sale price.
+If the comparable is better than the subject, subtract the feature value from the comparable sale price.

 Indicated value